Sean Wilentz: Politics

+Wilentz was a signatory of "A Letter on Justice and Open Debate", published in Harper's Magazine in July 2020, which argued that segments of the American left were demonstrating “an intolerance for opposing views, a vogue for public shaming and ostracism, and the tendency to dissolve complex policy issues in a binding moral certainty,” while also calling then-President Donald Trump “a real threat to democracy.”

 Donald Trump

 In October 2020, Wilentz called U.S. President Donald Trump "the worst president in American history" for his handling of the COVID-19 pandemic and political polarization of the country.
-He further wrote that Trump and Attorney General William Barr had created the greatest "existential crisis for American democracy" since the American Civil War through their alleged politicization of the U.S. Department of Justice and attempted delegitimization of the 2020 presidential election, comparing Trump's ideology to the Confederacy and calling it "a bacillus of racism and authoritarianism".
+He further wrote that Trump and Attorney General William Barr had created the greatest "existential crisis for American democracy" since the American Civil War through their politicization of the U.S. Department of Justice and attempted delegitimization of the 2020 presidential election, comparing Trump's ideology to the Confederacy and calling it "a bacillus of racism and authoritarianism".
 He also claimed Barr was advancing "an Americanized version of something more akin to Generalissimo Francisco Franco's Spain" and "a theocracy, overseen by a president who more closely resembles an elected monarch".

 After the 2021 attack on the United States Capitol, Wilentz predicted that if Trump and the Republican Party returned to power in the 2022 and 2024 elections, they would legally establish "a more or less ironclad system of undemocratic minority rule" to permanently block liberal policies and end majority democracy, calling them "right-wing Bolsheviks".
 He compared Trump to John C. Calhoun and Richard Nixon.

 During an interview by historian Julian Zelizer on the May 9, 2025 edition of The Long View, Wilentz discussed whether President Andrew Jackson ever defied the Supreme Court, as claimed by supporters of Donald Trump in order to justify actions by Trump and his administration since his second inauguration in 2025.
 Wilentz corrected a misquote frequently attributed to Jackson regarding the Supreme Court, provided the documented history of related aspects of the Jackson presidency, and discussed how strongly Jackson supported the rule of law.
 He also enumerated the articles of the Constitution that are being violated by Trump and his administration.